-Woking College has converted to a 16-19 Academy Trust and has a Board of Trustees including, among others, parent members, two student members and a staff member.
+Woking College is a 16-19 Academy Trust and has a Board of Trustees including, among others, parent members, two student members and a staff member.
 Many of the members have had experience of being a parent of a student studying at College.
 Trustees are all volunteers and are not paid for their duties.